-I take the book of matches, tear one out of the book, calmly strike it, and light the aforementioned candle.
+I took the book of matches, tore one out of the book, folded the book over the match, lit the match, and then the candle.

-I make my voice imitate a cell phone commercial that I’d recently seen that plays on the Russian word for simple.
+I imitate a guy on a Sprint cellphone commercial that I’d recently seen that played on the Russian word for simple.

 “You’re probably used to the wooden match…”

-She storms off mumbling something about her grandmother being right about the poor Americans who lived under bridges.
+She stormed off mumbling something about her grandmother being right about the poor Americans who lived under bridges.

 I remind her that we are most certainly not living under a bridge.

-Sure, the parsonage has horrible green carpet, but we have a roof and such.
+Sure, the house had horribly green carpet, but we had a roof and such.